-The degree programmes stipulate a number of entry requirements for prospective students and is only open to students who are offered placement in the programme.
-The programme specific entry requirements and selection procedure are stipulated in Appendix 1-3.
+The degree programmes stipulate a number of entry requirements for prospective students and are only open to students who are offered placement in the degree programme.
+The degree programme specific entry requirements and selection procedure are stipulated in Appendix 1-3.